tatiananantes/skills-workshops/programming_fundamentals/methods/readme.md

 ## Learning outcomes

 ##### By the end of this session, all developers can...
-- Describe what a method is
+- Explain what a method is
 - Explain why we use methods
-- Pass values to methods
+- Able to define some methods
-- Explain the basics of SRP
+- Explain what SRP is and why we use it
-- Explain the basics of how methods interact with each other

 ## Exercises
 1. Define the following methods for a calculator: